 To prevent cartilage damage and to allow the horse shoulder movement freedom, the angle of the tree must match the angle of the shoulder.
 The tree width must also be wide enough to allow the shoulder to pass through under the front of the saddle.
 Typically we look for 3 fingers on the top as well as the sides of the withers to give plenty of room for the shoulder rotation and you should be able to slide your hand down under the front of your saddle simulating the shoulder movement.

 The highest thoracic vertebrae are known as the withers.
 Over top of the withers is the trapezius muscle.
 The trapezius muscle moves the scapula.
-Pinching on the sides of the withers activates the spinal thoracic nerves in the trapezius causing a reflex reaction of hollowing the back, raising the head and rotating the pelvis.
-The trapezius can atrophy or change shape from riding in a saddle that pinches at the withers resulting in large shoulder holes, white hairs and an L Dip in front of the withers.
+Pinching on the sides of the withers activates the spinal thoracic nerves in the trapezius and can cause a reflex reaction of hollowing the back, raising the head and rotating the pelvis.
+The trapezius can atrophy or change shape from riding in a saddle that pinches at the withers resulting in large shoulder holes, white hairs and an L Dip (thoratic trapezius atrophy) in front of the withers.
 If you are having trouble getting your horse to round his back, engage his hindquarters or stretch forward, it may be because your saddle is pinching his withers.

 The nuchal ligament goes from the poll to the withers where it meets the supraspinous ligament which goes to the sacrum.
 This ligament system basically connects all the vertebrae together and acts as a suspension bridge for the skeleton.
 If the saddle does not allow room for the ligament, it cannot do it’s job, resulting in physical damage to the horse.

 The middle of the saddle support area consists of the thoracic vertebrae, the supraspinous ligament that holds them together on top and the longissimus and latissimus muscles.
 The supraspinous ligament attaches to the nuchal ligament at the withers and runs along the top of the horses back to the sacrum.